quinn-p-mchugh/personal-website/docs-projects/2023-07-year-spread.md

 :::

 ### Part 2 of 2: Setup Periodic Syncing
-_Now that the calendar ID is added, we will setup a [time-driven trigger](https://developers.google.com/apps-script/guides/triggers/installable#time-driven_triggers) to sync spreadsheet entries with our Google Calendar each hour.
+Now that the calendar ID is added, we will setup a [time-driven trigger](https://developers.google.com/apps-script/guides/triggers/installable#time-driven_triggers) to sync spreadsheet entries with our Google Calendar each hour:

 1. On the top menu bar, click **Extensions > Apps Script**.
 You should be directed to the Google Apps Script interface.
 2. Hover over the left sidebar and click **Triggers** (clock icon).
 3. On the bottom right, press the **Add Trigger** button.
 4. Specify the following settings:
-  - Set **Choose which function to run** to **syncEventsWithGoogleCalendar**.
+  - Set **Choose which function to run** to `syncEventsWithGoogleCalendar`.
-  - Set **Select event source** to **Time-driven**.
+  - Set **Select event source** to `Time-driven`.
-  - Set **Select type of time based trigger** to **Hour timer**.
+  - Set **Select type of time based trigger** to `Hour timer`.
-  - Set **Select hour interval** to **Every hour** (or whichever selection you prefer).
+  - Set **Select hour interval** to `Every hour` (or whichever selection you prefer).
 6. Click **Save**.
 An authorization window should appear.
 7. In the authorization window, select your Google account.

 :::info
 After selecting your Google Account, you should receive a warning that "Google hasn't verified this app".
 This is a standard warning indicating that the script you're authorizing requires sensitive info from your Google Account (in this case, authorization to write to your calendar).
-Each time the trigger fires, it will run this script.
+While this warning should give you pause, there is no need to be alarmed here.
+The script is meant to simply create a calendar event for each entry in the calendar spreadsheet.
+There is no malicious code being run.

 If you are hesitant to proceed, you are welcome to press **Back to Safety**, go to the **Editor** tab and inspect the script yourself.
-This code is local to your account and cannot be edited by external parties, so feel free to modify as you please.
+This code is local to your account and can only be edited by you, so feel free to modify as you please.
 :::

 8. In the authorization window, click **Advanced**.